- Home

 If you still have 10-20 years to go until retirement, for example, and provided you’re comfortable accepting the risks involved, you may decide you want a higher weighting in stocks and shares in the hope of greater potential growth over that extended period.

 As you approach retirement age, it’s typically assumed that reducing risk by increasing the amount you hold fixed income and cash allocations is the best strategy.
 However, with many of us choosing to leave our pension savings invested in retirement so we can take an income from them via drawdown, this might not be the best option.
 This is because over long-term periods, shares tend to perform better than cash and gilts, although of course there are no guarantees.
-Find out more in our article Where is my pension invested?
+Find out more in our articles Where is my pension invested? and Your retirement countdown: A five year plan.

 Don’t simply opt for your workplace pension provider’s default investment fund.
 Take the time to get to grips with and understand your investment options.
 If there are a number of choices available, consider which may be most suitable for you and your attitude to risk.
 This could potentially make a huge difference to your retirement savings.
 If you’re unsure of your attitude to risk, read our article What’s your attitude to risk?